deriv-com/smarttrader/README.md

    - Check node version `node -v`
    - Check list of available node versions `nvm ls`
    - To install node 14 `nvm install 14`
-   - To change between different node versions `nvm use {version number}`
+   - To switch to a different node version in the current terminal `nvm use {version number}`

 6. **Install your dependencies:**